tjungND/caoe-cerberus-query/docs/README.md

 For simplicity, we use `Sender` to denote `sender.cpp`.
 `Sender` batches the query into a single ciphertext and performs the polynomial approximation on the batched ciphertext.

-### DEP Params
+### Domain Extension Polynomial (DEP) parameters

 ## Building PSMT

 To simply use the PMST library, we recommend to build and install PSMT with [vcpkg](https://github.com/microsoft/vcpkg).
-To use the example command-line interface or run tests, follow the guide below to build and [install APSI manually](#building-and-installing-apsi-manually).
+To use the example command-line interface or run tests, follow the guide below to build and [install PSMT manually](#building-and-installing-psmt-manually).

 ### Requirements